philwhiles/frettler/README.md

 <img src="https://github.com/philwhiles/frettler/blob/master/images/example-left.png"/>

 ## Building
+There are two approaches you can take to building and running Frettler.
+YMMV.

+### Maven and Java JDK
 Easily build Frettler from the command line, but there are caveats:
 - regardless of the platform you are using your mileage may vary depending on the font your terminal uses.
 That is out of Frettlers control.
 I use [GoMono for Poweline](https://github.com/powerline/fonts/blob/master/GoMono/Go%20Mono%20for%20Powerline.ttf)
 - if you use windows, by default color support is disabled, but it can be re-enabled.
 See [below](#Windows).